-Raise $1000 for cancer research in Perth at the Harry Perkins Institute of Medical Research.
+Raise much needed funds for WA women’s cancer research at the Harry Perkins Institute of Medical Research.

 Introducing our Opening Ceremony speaker, Kylie.

 Prior to last years walk Kylie was diagnosed with breast cancer and her wonderful friends at team Blistering for a Cause walked in her honour.
 Kylie made National headlines when she held up a sign at the Hugh Jackman show that read Hug Me Hugh, My Breasts Are Trying To Kill Me.
 This prompted the star to get Kylie up on stage and give her a big hug.
 Kylie seized the moment to tell women to get their breasts checked!
 Kylie is currently undergoing treatment for triple negative breast cancer.
 Her goal is to cross the finish line on May 2 after conquering her very own, personal 35km.
 We will all be there to cheer her on.

 Walked 2020, 2019, 2018 and 2017